matthewg42/mpp/README.md

 #### Synopsis

-    rename <filter>
+    rename <filter> <title> [title ...]

 #### Description

 Rename a podcast matching filter.
 If more than one podcast matches filter, an error is raised and mpp quits.
+If multiple title arguments are specified, they are joined with the space character.

 #### Aliases